 Can you give me personalized book recommendation?

 I get A TON of requests for personalized book recommendations.
 I wish I could personally respond to them all but it would be my full-time job.
 (I’m not kidding.)
-To help readers scratch that readerly itch, for the past couple of years we’ve posted reader recommendation requests on our What Should I Read Next Instagram account so your fellow readers can load you up with book recs.
-From travel destinations to life circumstances, you can find all of the past requests at #WSIRNReaderRecs.
-You can submit your request here.
+To help readers scratch that readerly itch, we used to post reader recommendation requests on our What Should I Read Next Instagram account so your fellow readers could load you up with book recs.
+From travel destinations to life circumstances, you can find all of the past requests in this handy index.